apache/kyuubi/docs/community/improvement-proposals.md

 - Uphold the quality of the changes, including verifying whether the changes satisfy the goal of the KBIP and are absent of critical bugs before releasing them

 ## KBIP Process
-### Proposing an KBIP
+### Proposing a KBIP

-Anyone may propose an KBIP, using the document template below.
-Please only submit an KBIP if you are willing to help, at least with discussion.
+Anyone may propose a KBIP, using the document template below.
+Please only submit a KBIP if you are willing to help, at least with discussion.

-If an KBIP is too small or incremental and should have been done through the normal JIRA process, a committer should remove the KBIP label.
+If a KBIP is too small or incremental and should have been done through the normal JIRA process, a committer should remove the KBIP label.

 ### KBIP Document Template